 If you are permitted to take your exam in the library and you elect to do so, please remember that the normal activities of patrons and staff will continue as usual.
 Do not expect or request complete silence.

 All exams are to be uploaded to MyLaw no later than the stated end time of the exam.

 If you begin to feel panicky about exams you may want to call the College's Counseling Center at 221-3620.
 The staff there is very experienced and helpful.
 They are located in Blow Hall on the main campus.

-If you feel ill before the exam, contact Dean Jackson immediately.
+If you feel ill before the exam, contact Dean Roberts immediately.
 Once you begin an exam, it is difficult to accommodate your health condition.
-However, if you become ill during the exam, contact Gloria Todd or Dean Jackson immediately.
+However, if you become ill during the exam, contact Gloria Todd or Dean Roberts immediately.

 If you are unable to take your exams due to an unforeseen emergency or health issue, contact Dean Roberts to arrange a make-up date.
 Typically, students must make-up an exam at the earliest practicable time and within 5 weeks of the orginially scheduled exam date.
 If the disabling condition continues past the fifth week, the student shall take the exam as soon as reasonably practicable following the termination of the disability, but in no event later than the end of the exam period for the succeeding fall or spring term.
 If the disability continues beyond that period, the student shall receive a withdraw for all courses for which an exam was not taken.